 - To fry: Preheat the oven to 200°F. Prepare a rimmed baking sheet with an oven safe baking rack.
 Set aside.

-- Fill a 12-inch cast iron skillet between 1/3 full with oil.
+- Fill a 12-inch cast iron skillet about 1/3 full with oil.
 Heat to 350°F. Carefully lower chicken pieces in oil.
 Fry dark meat and white meat separately.

 - Maintain oil temperature around 350°F. Fry chicken in batches cooking dark meat pieces and white meat separately.
 Cook for 10-15 minutes per side or until juices run clear and the internal temperature reaches 165°F. Turn carefully using tongs to avoid splatters.